kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 So, we have **Three answers**.
 This is clearly a contradiction.
 It means somewhere along the way, our approach with **highschool math** was **flawed**.
 This problem is called the **Bertrand Paradox**.
 To correct this we would need an even deeper understanding of probability theory, beyond the typical highschool math.
 In reality it is the question that may be misunderstood, the right interpretation is crucial to finding the solution to this paradox.
 We must realise that **the choice of our random chord can impact the probability measure**.
 There are **different kinds of random**.

-Unfortuanately, we need the proper "advanced probability theory" to properly discuss the resolution, which is what we'll be exploring in this article.
+Unfortunately, we need the proper "advanced probability theory" to properly discuss the resolution, which is what we'll be exploring in this article.
 I might write a follow-up post for the resolution as this post is already going to get pretty long.
 If you really want to know the in-depth reason you can check out the [Wikipedia Page](https://en.wikipedia.org/wiki/Bertrand_paradox_(probability))
 (HINT: the answer, for uniform distributions, is $ \frac{1}{2} $)